 “Aw, Moooommmm,” I moaned, letting the book fall shut again.

 The conductor pulled up his step stool and shut the door.
 The train jerked—jostled—stopped—then groaned into motion.
 The clack-clacking of the metal wheels on the tracks began.
 Slowly gaining speed, the train pulled out of the confines of the depot and headed on its route through the industrial part of town and points west.

 I barely noticed.
 I was completely, totally, 100 percent absorbed in the colorful comic book on my lap.
 As I read this annual, the first of its kind from National Periodical Publications (now known as DC Comics), I was taking a crash course in Superman 101.
 I learned about his origin, his friends, his cousin, and his pets.

 Most of all, I learned about his powers.

-“Superman’s First Exploit” took place mostly in the office of the Daily Planet, the leading newspaper in Metropolis, U.S.A.
+“Superman’s First Exploit” took place mostly in the offices of the Daily Planet, the leading newspaper in Metropolis, U.S.A.
 It gave me an early glimpse into the milieu of adults at work.

-Some of the stories took me by surprise by packing an emotional wallop.
-When Superman discovered that his romance with Lori Lemaris was doomed because she was revealed to be a mermaid (in “The Girl From Superman’s Past!”), a feeling of intense regret washed over me.
-In “The Supergirl from Krypton!”, when Superman learned that his cousin Kara also miraculously survived the destruction of his birth planet—meaning that he wasn’t only not alone, but had a family—I was deeply moved.
+Some of the stories took me by surprise because they packed an emotional wallop.
+When Superman discovered that his romance with Lori Lemaris was doomed because she was revealed to be a mermaid (in “The Girl from Superman’s Past!”), a feeling of intense regret washed over me.
+In “The Supergirl from Krypton!”, when Superman learned that his cousin, Kara, had also miraculously survived the destruction of his birth planet—meaning not only that he wasn’t alone, but he had a family—I was deeply moved.

 Sense of Wonder, My Life in Comic Fandom – The Whole Story by Bill Schelly.